What about Covid 19?

 Multihulls will enter ORCA.

 Monohulls will enter PHRF.
-Boats that also have an ORR rating can compete for the 1st ORR boat trophy.
+Boats that also have an ORR or ORRez rating can compete for the 1st ORR boat trophy.

 PHRF boats may choose CRUZ.
 CRUZ classes are slower boats that can run their motor(s) for a time penalty.
-PHRF offers the cruise gear Configuration Adjustment for all cruiser type boats, regardless of whether they enter CRUZ or not.
+PHRF offers the cruise gear Configuration Adjustment for most cruiser type boats, regardless of whether they enter CRUZ or not.
+Boats may choose to race Non-Spin in either PHRF CRUZ Non-Spin start class, or non-CRUZ PHRF with a spinnaker rating adjustment.

 After entering, NOSA will assign boats to a specific start-class based on class breaks determined from entries (A, B, C…) and their ratings.
 Similarly, NOSA will divide PHRF non-CRUZ boats into UL and Race fleets based on their Performance Factor.
 Refer to the NORs for more details.